 VASER Hi-Def Liposuction

 Ariel: Yeah.
 Welcome to another episode of Doctor Beverly Hills.
-My name is Ariel, and we're here with board-certified plastic surgeon Dr. Katzen.
+My name is Ariel, and we're here with plastic surgeon Dr. Katzen.
 Hello.

 Dr. Katzen: Hi, Ariel.